Organic Seeds & Heirloom Seeds - What They Are and How to Choose Them

 Did you see Tricia in our video on selecting seeds?
 She’s standing in front of a wall of seed packets.
 All great seeds.
 But which are the best for your garden?

-You can’t just choose the most appealing package because, frankly, all our newly-designed seed packets are stunning.
-We have worked with a local artist, Randy Griffis of North San Juan, for several years and we’re very proud of the results.
+You can’t just choose the most appealing package because, frankly, all our custom designed seed packets are stunning.
+We have worked with a local artist, Randy Griffis of North San Juan, and Nicole Martinez of Auburn to create hand drawn and colored images.
+We’re very proud of the results.

 Safe Seed Pledge